L-MA/calico-mesos/docs/DeployingOnCentOS7.md

 The files you see in the `packages/rpms/RPMS/x86_64` directory are all the packages you need to install Mesos, while additionally including the compiled net-modules library.
 Transfer these files to each host in your cluster.

 #### Install Mesos

-If you followed the guide correctly so far, you should have the Mesos rpm packages on each of your master and agent hosts.
+If you followed the guide correctly so far, you should have the Mesos rpm packages on each of your Mesos Master and Mesos Agents.

 Before installing these packages, you must have the Extra Packages for Enterprise Linux (or EPEL) packages installed.